hacks-guide/Guide-WiiU/docs/troubleshooting/common-issues-fixes.md

 The internal antenna may have been influenced by the hard drive magnet.
 You can move the HDD to a different position atop the Wii U, or move it off the Wii U entirely.
 ----------

 # SD Card Layout
-This is an example of what your SD card should look like after you set it up.
-If you have a `-5` error or the `FSOpenFile failed` error your file locations may be incorrect
+This is an example of what your SD Card should look like after you set it up.
+If you have a `-5` error or the `FSOpenFile failed` error your file locations may be incorrect.
 ```
 💾sd:
  ┣ 📂cbhc                             (CBHC only)